 The Tarte foundation has a very natural finish, while the Laura Mercier has a radiant and glowy finish.
 Even though it’s a powder, I end up looking quite dewy and youthful when I use the Laura Mercier foundation.
 With that said, the Tarte foundation is better at hiding pores.
 My pores are more obvious when I use the Laura Mercier Mineral Powder, so it might be best to use a pore-concealing primer under it.

 None of the foundations claimed that they could control oil, but I thought I would include this criterion anyway.
 Since they’re both powders, a lot of people assume that they’re great for oil control.
-In reality, I still get a bit oily and shiny when I use these products.
+In reality, I still get a bit oily and shiny when I use both these products.
 It isn’t too bad, and my skin doesn’t get oilier than usual when I use the foundations.

 On Sephora, the Tarte foundation costs $36, while the Laura Mercier one costs $42.
 Unfortunately, Tarte isn’t sold in the Philippines.
 I got mine from Singapore a while back.
 I got my Laura Mercier foundation here, but that was a long time ago, and I forgot how much it costs.
 Either way, both foundations are on the pricier side, with the Laura Mercier one costing a bit more than the Tarte one.